 Data Products & Access

 MAST has archived the high-level "science ready" data products from the APOGEE survey.
 The APOGEE Data Products page contains details on which files are available at MAST, which includes the individual-visit spectra, combined spectra, and the best-fit model spectrum and measurements from the APOGEE Stellar Parameters and Abundances Pipeline (ASPCAP).
 These files are available for download through several MAST interfaces, including the MAST Portal and programmatically in Python through astroquery.mast.
-For information on how to access and download APOGEE data through MAST, please refer to the APOGEE Data Access page.
+For information on how to access and download APOGEE data through MAST, please refer to the SDSS Data Access at MAST article.
 An example spectrum from APOGEE is shown in Figure 3 below.

 If you are looking for SDSS raw data, intermediate and ancillary pipeline products, these are not available at MAST and should be accessed through the SDSS Science Archive Server (SAS)